chidubemokeke/Subgraph-Tutorial-Transaction-Receipts/README.md

 This repository is a simple guide to understanding and utilizing transaction receipts within subgraphs.
 We'll explore how transaction receipts can enhance how we interact with blockchain data, particularly within NFT smart contracts, using the CryptoKitties contract as an example.

-By setting receipt: true in the manifest, we can access transaction logs to retrieve important data such as the sale amount from different event parameters and logIndex in the same transaction.
-Transaction receipts are also used to determine the type of transaction and assign an appropriate Enum value to it.
+By setting `receipt: true` in the manifest, we can access transaction logs to retrieve important data such as the sale amount from different event parameters and logIndex in the same transaction.
+Transaction receipts are also used to determine the type of transaction and assign an appropriate enum value to it.

 ## What Are Transaction Receipts?